 Indole test

-It is performed on sulfide-indole-motility (SIM) medium or in tryptophan broth, or in motility urease indole (MIU) medium.
-Result is read after adding Kovac’s reagent.
+It is performed on sulfide-indole-motility (SIM) medium or in tryptophan broth, or motility urease indole (MIU) medium.
+The result is read after adding Kovac’s reagent.

 - The positive result is indicated by the red layer at the top of the tube after the addition of Kovács reagent.